DIY Toilet Repair: 5 Common Commode Problems and How to Fix Them

 - If the chain has come loose from the lift arm, reconnect it (you should see a notch or a hook).
-If the chain has broken, buy a new one from the hardware store (for less than $5) and replace it.
+If the toilet chain broke, buy a new one from the hardware store (these usually cost less than $5) and replace it.

 - If a loose or broken chain isn’t the problem, the nut that secures the handle (just inside the tank) may have loosened and worked its way down the lift bar.
-Retighten the nut to the back of the handle, using your fingers, until it’s snug, and then turn on the water supply to refill the tank.
+Using your fingers, retighten the nut to the back of the handle until it’s snug, and then turn on the water supply to refill the tank.

 If you continue to hear water running in the commode when the tank has refilled after a flush, give the handle a little jiggle.
 If the running water stops, the problem is a faulty flapper.
 When new, the flapper is flexible and seals tightly in the drain at the bottom of the tank, settling easily back into place after every flush.
-Over time, however, the rubber can harden and the flapper won’t fit as snugly into the drain.
+Over time, however, the rubber can harden and the flapper won’t fit as snugly into the drain, and the result is a leaking toilet tank.
 Replacing the flapper should be just the right toilet repair.

-- Turn off the water supply and drain the tank as described in the repair above.
+- Turn off the water supply and drain the tank by pulling the flapper chain upward

 - Remove the old flapper.
 Flappers connect in various ways, either with plastic hooks that snap onto a small bar on the overflow tube (a vertical cylinder positioned next to the flapper) or via a ring that slips over the overflow tube.
 Either way, you won’t need any tools to take it off.